JoshTheDerf/iceblerg/README.md

 Ooh, I can use *Markdown* in it!

   ```
-6. Download the [example templates](https://github.com/Tribex/iceblerg-examples/tree/master/example-templates) from the [example repository](https://github.com/Tribex/iceblerg-examples) and paste them into the directory folder so that the final structure is like so:
+6. Download the [example templates](https://github.com/Tribex/iceblerg-examples/tree/master/example-templates) from the [example repository](https://github.com/Tribex/iceblerg-examples) and paste them into the templates directory so that the final structure is like so:

   ```markdown
 My Blog/